coins-docs/xyz/docs/rest-api.md

 * `intervalNum` describes the amount of the interval.
 For example, `intervalNum 5` with `intervalLetter M` means "Every 5 minutes".

-* A HTTP status code 429 will be returned when the rate limit is violated.
+* An HTTP status code 429 will be returned when the rate limit is violated.